peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 Another day of the trip we rented a boat filled it with goodies and went out to sea.
 Swimming with fish and meeting up with friends.
 So many wonderful things to do and experience in Bermuada I couldn't write about them all.
-If you ever have the opportunity to visit this beautiful island ( I will be very jealous) you will then understand what I mean, about it breathtaking views and bays.
+If you ever have the opportunity to visit this beautiful island
+( I will be very jealous) you will then understand what I mean, about it breathtaking views and bays.

 ![crystal caves](../img/post-assets/emma-lighthouse.jpg)

 ![crystal caves](../img/post-assets/dinner-lighthouse.jpg)
 After spending 10 days in Bermuda one extra night, as our flight was cancelled.
 We then flew onto New York, which was a lifetime experience.
 I will get round to writing about it soon, stay tuned, for another blog post.

+Thanks for reading

+Emma xx